 Clarence Park

 Set just back from the Southern promenade Clarence Park offers an oasis of green serenity.
 This spacious park is a hub for dog walkers, joggers, and families.
-With a bowling green, mature wooded areas, café, and children’s play area, it caters to a wide range of interests.
+With a bowling green, mature wooded areas, café, and children’s play area, it caters for a wide range of interests.

 The Italian Gardens